s-victor/TinyPedal/docs/customization.md

 Manually set font vertical offset.
 Default is `0`.
 Negative value will offset font upward, and position value for downward.
 This option only takes effect when `enable_auto_font_offset` is set to `false`.

     bar_padding
-Set widget edge padding value that multiplies & scales with `font_size`.
+Set widget edge padding value that multiplies and scales with `font_size`.
 Default is `0.2` for most widgets.
 Increase padding value will further increase each element width in widget.

     color
 Set color in hexadecimal color codes with alpha value (opacity).
 The color code format starts with `#`, then follows by two-digit hexadecimal numbers for each channel in the order of `alpha`, `red`, `green`, `blue`.
 Note, `alpha` is optional and can be omitted.
 User can select a new color without manual editing, by double-clicking on color entry box in `Config` dialog.